klickreflex/dotfiles/readme.md

 9. Restart Mac to make sure everything works

 ## ❤️
-This is 100% inspired by the brilliant [Duncan](https://github.com/duncanmcclean/dotfiles).
+This is 100% inspired by the brilliant [Rob](https://github.com/robdekort/dotfiles) who was inspired by the brilliant [Duncan](https://github.com/duncanmcclean/dotfiles) :)